-On Good Friday, March 27, 1964, a magnitude 9.2 earthquake rocked the Valdez area.
-The earthquake triggered an underwater landslide resulting in several tsunami waves that destroyed Valdez's waterfront, killing 35 people.
-The townsite (now called Old Town) was condemned and relocated four miles to the west at its present site.
-In 1973, Federal Government plans approved the Trans-Alaska Pipeline construction with the terminus at Valdez, setting off a growth boom with 8,000 residents.
-In 1989, the population dropped to 3,500 and has remained near 4,000.
-Today, Valdez's primary industries are the oil sector, fisheries, transportation and shipping, local government, and recreation-based tourism.
+In the winter of 1897, 4,000 prospectors traveled to the Valdez On Good Friday, March 27, 1964, a magnitude 9.2 earthquake area as part of the Klondike Gold Rush.
+Valdez was falsely rocked the Valdez area.
+The earthquake triggered an underwater advertised as the All-American Route to the goldfields of landslide resulting in several tsunami waves that destroyed the Interior; however, there was no town or established trail Valdez's waterfront, killing 35 people.
+The townsite (now called upon their arrival.
+The prospectors established a tent city that Old Town) was condemned and relocated four miles to the west eventually grew into Valdez.
+The following year, a formal trail at its present site.
+In 1973, Federal Government plans approved was established through Thompson Pass to the Interior.
+Realizing the Trans-Alaska Pipeline construction with the terminus at Valdez as a strategic location, the Army built Fort Liscum at the Valdez, setting off a growth boom with 8,000 residents.
+In 1989, present day Alyeska Trans-Alaska terminal.
+The trail provided the population dropped to 3,500 and has remained near 4,000. the only American inland route to Fairbanks and was upgraded Today, Valdez's primary industries are the oil sector, fisheries, transportation and shipping, local government, and recreationbased tourism.